meteorhacks/flow-components/README.md

 As you can see, now `value` prop is a function.
 Now it's only reactive within the autorun we've defined.
 So, now we can actually, control the reactivity as we need.

-So, writing `this.autorun` for every prop seems like bording task.
-So, we've a simple way to do it like below:
+Writing `this.autorun` for every prop seems like a boring task.
+That's why we introduced `this.setFn`.
+See how to use it.
+It does the exact same thing we did in the previous example.

 ~~~js
 var component = FlowComponents.create("guage", function(props) {